drsooch/puck-python/README.md

 The code has a mix of docstrings and no docstrings.
 I haven't found the time to go through and create docstringsfor functions and classes yet.
 Please bear  with me while I continue to work on this in my spare time.
 Also the test folder is empty...
 Because who needs testing......

 ### Copyright:
+I am not collecting any financial gain from this project I am merely using this as a place to grow my software skills.

 NHL and the NHL Shield are registered trademarks of the National Hockey League.
 NHL and NHL team marks are the property of the NHL and its teams. © NHL 2020.
 All Rights Reserved.